Special Public Health Announcements

 After testing positive, you need to wait five days before returning to school (the day you tested positive is Day 0).
 Anyone who tested positive will need markedly improved symptoms and to be fever-free for 24 hours before returning.

-Students or staff who return to campus on the sixth day after a positive result will be required to mask for five more calendar days.
+Students or staff who return to campus on the sixth day after a positive result will be asked to mask for five more calendar days.

 We are cleaning and disinfecting our classrooms and buses daily.
 Hand sanitizer and hand washing stations are easily found in our hallways.
 Students are encouraged to wash hands frequently.